Nikita-V222/Mental-Health-App/README.md

-Here’s a cleaner, **GitHub-ready** README section for your project:

----

 # 🧠 Mental Health App

 A comprehensive mental health application built using the **MERN stack** to help users monitor and improve their mental well-being.